nihldev/terraform-aws-keycloak/CONTRIBUTING.md

 ## Development Workflow

-### Pre-commit Hooks
+### Pre-push Hooks

-Pre-commit hooks run automatically on every commit and will:
+Pre-push hooks run automatically when you push to the remote repository and will:

 **Terraform:**